Moro conflict: Bongbong Marcos administration (2022–present)

+2022

-In August 2022, two armed Moro group clashed in Cotabato City, forcing hundreds of locals out of the area.
+On August 10, two armed Moro groups clashed in Pikit, Cotabato forcing hundreds of locals out of the area.
+According to local leaders, the attacks are related to prior fatal ambush of a barangay chairman, where the municipal police tagged two clans responsible for the murder of the official.

+2023

-On September 19, 2023, a civilian was hit by a stray bullet and killed in firefights between two rival clans affiliated with the MILF in Barangays Kaya-Kaya and Tukanolocong.
+On September 19, a civilian was hit by a stray bullet and killed in firefights between two rival clans affiliated with the MILF in Kaya-Kaya and Tukanolocong villages in Datu Abdullah Sangki, Maguindanao del Sur.

-On November 23, 2023, a member of the Moro Islamic Liberation Front was killed while five others were wounded in explosions in Cotabato and Maguindanao del Sur.
+On November 23, a member of the Moro Islamic Liberation Front was killed while five others were wounded in explosions in Cotabato and Maguindanao del Sur.

-In 2023, the government declared that Sulu province was free of Abu Sayyaf militants.
-In Basilan province, the government announced that it would build 39 houses for former Abu Sayyaf members.
+Later during the year, the government declared that Sulu was free of Abu Sayyaf militants.
+In Basilan, the government announced that it would build 39 houses for former Abu Sayyaf members.